Worthing railway station

-Worthing railway station is the largest of the five stations serving the town of Worthing in West Sussex (The other stations being East Worthing, West Worthing, Durrington-on-Sea and Goring-by-Sea).
+Worthing railway station is the largest of the five stations serving the town of Worthing in West Sussex, the other stations being East Worthing, West Worthing, Durrington-on-Sea and Goring-by-Sea.
 It is 10 mi 46 chain down the line from Brighton.
-The station is managed by Govia Thameslink Railway who operate all the services.
+The station is managed by Southern, who operate all the services.
 It is one of the main stations on the West Coastway Line; all timetabled trains stop here.

-At times in its history the station had been named Worthing Central.
-This name is sometimes incorrectly still used, either out of habit or intentionally to distinguish it from West Worthing and East Worthing stations.
+At times in its history, the station has been named Worthing Central.
+This name is sometimes incorrectly still used, either out of habit or intentionally to distinguish it from West Worthing and East Worthing.

 Worthing is the only station in DfT category C that has not been given a subcategory; it is listed by the Department for Transport as simply "C", while all other stations in this group have been divided into C1 and C2.

 History

-The station opened on 24 November 1845.
+The station opened on 24 November 1845 by the Brighton and Chichester Railway when that railway opened between Shoreham and Worthing.
 The first service arrived early in the morning from Shoreham but the official opening was scheduled for mid-day.
 Crowds thronged on Teville Bridge adjoining the station to witness a train from Shoreham drawn by a locomotive called "Ercombert", probably named after Eorcenberht of Kent (died 664), a king of Kent.
 As the train passed under the bridge, a local band of musicians played the National Anthem.

 The original station buildings opened in 1845 and are now Grade II listed.
-They were converted into 2 cottages sometime after 1859 when a new station was built further west.
+They were converted into 2 cottages sometime after 1859 when a new station building was built further west.
 This "new" station was rebuilt and expanded in 1911.

 In August 2007, ticket barriers were introduced separating the platforms from the ticket office.
 However, their effectiveness is compromised by the layout of the station insofar as the rear car park entrance leads directly to the subway connecting the platforms.
-A small ticket booth, frequently unmanned, has been installed in the subway in an attempt to address this issue.
+A small ticket booth, frequently unstaffed, has been installed in the subway in an attempt to address this issue.

 In April 2009, the station was made fully accessible to disabled passengers, with new ticket windows that can be adjusted to height, a ramp was also provided, the station was also fitted with new folding doors.

 Facilities

 The main station entrance is on the south side in Station Approach.
 The passenger car park is on the north side of the station in Southcourt Road and has a separate entrance to the station.
-Parking is free only on Sundays and Bank Holidays.
 The concourse and ticket office leads directly to the side platform (platform 3), which is used mostly for westbound services.
 The island platform (platforms 1 and 2) is connected to this platform by a subway, which also leads out to the car park.